You may not be able to walk into a McDonald's in bare feet, but you can drive there without shoes.

 Bare feet can easily slip off the pedals or even make drivers more likely to miss the pedals, says Jennifer Coats, spokesperson for the Berkeley, Calif., Police Department.
 Bare feet do not have the same braking force as shoes and in an emergency situation, every second counts.
 And bare feet are much more likely to be cut or burned from broken glass and fire.

 Barefoot driving itself is not a crime, but a reckless or negligent driving charge could result if your bare feet -- or other choice of footwear -- were somehow responsible for an accident.
-It could certainly be a factor in determining fault for the collision and who makes the car insurance claim.
+It could certainly be a factor in determining fault for a collision coverage claim.

 All for the pleasure of airing your tootsies.